w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 ## Saltwater Creatures {: #Saltwater}
 All creatures found in the ocean are found in the saltwater portion of the guide book.
-These include any creatures found in Vertigo Beach and at the Deepwater Sanctuary.
+These include any creatures found in Vertigo Beach and at the Underwater Sanctuary.

 <br>